Winipedia/pyrig/docs/config-files/pyproject.md

 ```

 ## Customization
-As long as you do not chnage a setting that is defaulkt by pyrig, you can customize this file as you see fit.
+As long as you do not change a setting that is default by pyrig, you can customize this file as you see fit.
 Pyrig will not overwrite your changes.

 However I recommend overwriting config files via subclassing the relevant config file class rather than editing the file directly.
 This allows you to keep your customizations in sync with pyrig's latest standards and also allow pyrig to manage them.